 Society expects a lot from those in charge of educating children.
 That often means we need to be on our best behavior … or at least look like we are!
 Alas, not everyone is perfect.
 We all have several teacher secrets we keep hidden from those outside the world of education.
 But we can definitely share them with you all! #SorryNotSorry.
-How many of these teacher secrets have you done?
+How many of these secret teacher acts have you done?

 1. We’ve all considered throwing that stack of ungraded homework away … and maybe even have done it!

 3. We’ve all copied things we weren’t supposed to copy.